jlgabriel/FSUIPC-Shirley-Bridge/README.md

 [![Python Version](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![Websockets](https://img.shields.io/badge/library-websockets-green.svg)](https://websockets.readthedocs.io/)

-**A high-performance WebSocket bridge that connects FSUIPC7 with Shirley AI for Microsoft Flight Simulator 2020/2024.
+**A high-performance WebSocket bridge that connects FSUIPC7 with Shirley AI to Microsoft Flight Simulator 2020/2024.
 This bridge enables real-time, bidirectional communication, streaming rich flight data to Shirley and translating its commands into in-sim actions.**

 This tool is the essential link for creating an immersive, voice-controlled cockpit experience, allowing Shirley to have deep, context-aware conversations about the ongoing flight, from aircraft systems to navigation and environmental conditions.